Public Records Access Guidelines

 WHAT ARE “PUBLIC RECORDS”?

-“Public records” include any writing containing information relating to the conduct of the public’s business prepared, owned, used or retained by DPR regardless of physical form or characteristics.
-“Writing” means handwriting, typewriting, printing, photostating, photocopying, photographing, transmitting by electronic mail or facsimile, and every other means of recording upon any tangible thing, any form of communication or representation, including letters, words, pictures, sounds or symbols or any combination thereof, and any record thereby created, regardless of the manner in which the record has been stored.
+“Public records” includes any writing containing information relating to the conduct of the public’s business prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.
+“Writing” means any handwriting, typewriting, printing, photostating, photographing, photocopying, transmitting by electronic mail or facsimile, and every other means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof, and any record thereby created, regardless of the manner in which the record has been stored.

 WHEN MAY PUBLIC RECORDS BE INSPECTED?

-Public records are open to inspection during DPR office hours, generally 8:00am – 12pm and 1pm – 4:30pm Monday through Friday, except for state holidays, but the times for a particular office may vary.
+Public records are open to inspection during DPR office hours, but the times for a particular office may vary.
 Public records will be available for inspection only at the location where they are regularly and routinely maintained.
 Advanced notice is not required to inspect public records; however, the inspection of records is subject to a rule of reason and must be consistent with the efficient functioning of DPR offices.
 It is advisable for any person who wishes to inspect public records to contact the DPR Legal Office or the appropriate DPR office to make sure that the records are available.
 An appointment may have to be scheduled if the records are being used by DPR staff, the records must be found and reviewed, or redaction of confidential information is necessary.

 Records available for immediate inspection include the Statement of Economic Interest (FPPC Form 700) of designated DPR employees and these Public Records Access Guidelines.
-Access to a Statement of Economic Interest for DPR employees who are required to complete Form 700 is available in the Personnel Office at DPR Headquarters at 1416 9th Street in Sacramento.
+Access to a Statement of Economic Interest for DPR employees who are required to complete Form 700 is available in the Personnel Office at DPR Headquarters at 715 P Street in Sacramento.
 A copy of the Public Records Access Guidelines is posted and available for inspection at all DPR offices.
 Copies of the Guidelines will be provided without charge upon request.
 The Guidelines are also available on DPR’s website at www.parks.ca.gov.